kejodion/laracrud/readme.md

 Once you are done installation & configuration, run: `php artisan migrate`

+### Logging In

+Visit your app URL.
+You should be presented with the login screen.
+The default admin login is:

+- Email: admin@example.com
+- Password: admin123

 ## Making Tweaks

 The package was designed to be extremely flexible and modifiable.